OphidiaBigData/PyOphidia/README.rst

 PyOphidia provides features for handling scientific data in the form of datacubes, managing workflow execution, enabling parallel processing on HPC/Cloud systems and supporting integration with well-known modules from the Python scientific ecosystem.

-It runs on Python 2.7, 3.7, 3.8, 3.9, 3.10 and 3.11 and has some (optional) dependencies on Xarray, Pandas and Numpy.
+It runs on Python 2.7, 3.7, 3.8, 3.9, 3.10 and 3.11 and has some (optional) dependencies on Graphviz, Click, PyDot, Prov, Xarray, Numpy and Pandas.
 It requires a running Ophidia instance for client-server interactions.
-The latest PyOphidia version (v1.12) is compatible with Ophidia v1.8.
+The latest PyOphidia version (v1.12) is compatible with Ophidia v1.8.0.

 It provides 4 main modules: